bitlux/bitlux.github.io/caa.md

 Virginia
 </p>

-Another day, another national park, this time New River Gorge, then on to Morgantown.
+All told, I drove 650 miles in two days to get MD, VA, one national park, and to set myself up for another national park the next day.
+After a few stops at New River Gorge NP, I continued on to Morgantown.
 I arrived too late to go to Cooper's Rock State Forest.
-The next day was very rainy, making me regret not arriving eary enough yesterday to make an attempt.
+The next day was very rainy, making me regret not arriving early enough yesterday to make an attempt.
 I began the day by attending the pre-GeoWoodstock event in the same park.
 I ran into problems as soon as I started the hike.
 First, I took the wrong trail.
 I ended up on the McCollum trail, which isn't even on Google Maps.
 After